kwameopareasiedu/flutter_quick_db/README.md

 }
 ```

-After initial setup and subsequent updates to the model files, the `build_runner` must be run to
+Don't forget to invoke `build_runner` to update the database when models are added/removed from your
-update the database.
+database.

 ```bash
 dart run build_runner build --delete-conflicting-outputs